jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 ### Splines

-Let us construct a global piecewise interpolation function $s$ such that:
+Let us construct a global piecewise interpolation function $s\in C^2$ such that:

 1. We do not impose exactness for derivatives.
 2. We get a piecewise polynomial construction of cubic interpolation polynomials which is exact and has continuous 1st and 2nd derivatives.